Skip to main content

 FeatureTermination for CauseTermination Without Cause

-Reason RequiredEmployer must prove serious misconduct.No reason is needed.
+Reason RequiredEmployer must prove serious misconduct.No reason is usually required.

 CommonalityVery rare and difficult to legally justify.The most common form of termination.